eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 <details>
   <summary>SeleniumLibrary</summary>

 Bad Flask App is running at `localhost:5000`, so we need to open our browser in that address.
-SeleniumLibrary doesn't close any open browser instances automatically, which can cause major performance and scaling issues.
+Note that SeleniumLibrary doesn't close any open browser instances automatically, which can cause major performance and scaling issues.
 So we need to remember to close the browser in our suite teardown.